kolbytn/mindcraft/README.md

 If you try to use an unsupported model, then it will default to a simple word-overlap method.
 Expect reduced performance, recommend mixing APIs to ensure embedding support.

+## Dataset collection

+Mindcraft has the capabilities to collect data from you playing with the bots, which can be used to generate training data to fine-tune models such as Andy-4.
+To do this, enable logging inside of `settings.js`, then navigate to the `logs` folder.

+Inside of the logs folder, and installing the dependecies, you will find a file named `generate_usernames.py`, you need to run this in order to convert your collected data into a usable dataset.
+This will generate a bunch of random names to replace the name of your bot, and your username.
+Both of which improve performance later on.

+To run it, run `python generate_usernames.py`.
+The max amount of usernames will take up multiple Terabytes of data.
+If for some reason you want to do this, run it with the `--make_all` flag.

+Next, you need to set up `convert.py` to include every username that interacted with the bot, as well as the bot's own username.
+This is done by adding / changing the usernames in the `ORIGINAL_USERNAMES` list.

+After this, you are all set up for conversion!
+Since you might not want to convert all data at once, you must change the names of the `.csv` file*(s)* that you want to convert to `Andy_pre1`.
+If more than one file is wanted for conversion, change `1` to the next number, this value can be as high as you want.

+To convert, run `python convert.py`, if you get a dependency error, ensure you are in a virtual python environment rather than a global one.

+For setting up vision datasets, run `convert.py` with the flag of `--vision`, this will do the same thing as the rest of the conversions, but change the format to an image-friendly way.

 ## Specifying Profiles via Command Line

 By default, the program will use the profiles specified in `settings.js`.
 You can specify one or more agent profiles using the `--profiles` argument: `node main.js --profiles ./profiles/andy.json ./profiles/jill.json`